Skip to content

 Three-Schema Architecture

-Its main goal is to separate user applications from the physical storage of data, allowing for better modularity, flexibility, and system management.
+Three-Schema Architecture architecture aims to separate user applications from the physical database, enabling data independence and data abstraction, allowing for better modularity, flexibility, and system management.

 This architecture defines three levels of database schema